horagong/CarND-Traffic-Sign-Classifier/writeup.md

 The code for making predictions on my final model is located in the 11th cell of the Ipython notebook.

-All prediction of the test image was probability 1.
+The certainty of the test images was almost probability 1.